All Episodes

 They're dealing with emotion.

-You're you're gonna have to find a way to make them think their feelings are wrong.
+You're going to have to find a way to make them think their feelings are wrong, that they're investing their feelings in the incorrect way.

-Yeah, I just I'd I'd guilt trip them.
+I'd guilt trip them.

-I just make them feel guilty.
+Ashley, I just make them feel guilty.

-You want it to continue to get worse like this.
+You want it to continue to get worse like this?

 Go ahead and vote for it.